rlrightleft/learn-SQL-MySQL/sqlzoo/9-_WINDOW_FUNCTION.md

 ---

 ## Problem 4
+Edinburgh constituencies are numbered S14000021 to S14000026.
-Show the ranking of each party in Edinburgh constituencies (S14000021 to S14000026) in 2017.
+Use PARTITION BY constituency to show the ranking of each party in Edinburgh in 2017.
+Order your results so the winners are shown first, then ordered by constituency.

 **My Solution:**